Counseling for Adoptees

 Adoption is such a life-altering event and experience that it can impact so many different life areas.
 The impact continues throughout life with repeated echos and adoption cannot be understood as a one-time event.
 At times, it can take an experienced adoption therapist to help connect other areas of life where you may be stuck or frustrated back to adoption.

-I love working with adult adoptees on a variety of issues from career to relationships to emotional regulation to birth parent search and reunion.
-Developmental trauma and early “hard places” is often an important factor in understanding adoptees – whether adults or children.
+I love working with adult adoptees on a variety of issues from career to relationships to emotional regulation to birth family search and reunion.
+Developmental trauma and early parental separation is often an important factor in understanding adoptees – whether adults or children.
 Encouraging adoptees through their emotional journey, equipping them with resources and information, and empowering them to be who they need to be is some of my favorite work.

 It is not easy to stay on top of techniques and resources for searches such as databases, DNA testing, genealogies, and the laws of various states.
 I learn from my clients and conferences and research.
 I love celebrating the success of a search.
 I have even had the honor of acting as a Confidential Intermediary to connect a birth mother and adult adoptee.